 Photo below is not mine.
 Got this from Wiki because I couldn’t get an overall shot of the whole ruins…

 There was a timeline sign at the entry noting that in 1529 “Ulrich Zwingli stayed here on his way to Marburg”.
 Reformation history is interesting to me so I’ll expand on that, skip this if you are not interested… Zwingli was a contemporary of Martin Luther and both were strong leaders and writers of the Protestant Reformation in Germany (Luther) and Switzerland (Zwingli).
 They attended the “Marburg Colloquy” held in 1529 in Castle Marburg at the request of Philipp I of Hesson.
 Philipp wanted to unite the protestant states for political reasons and hoped to bring Luther and Zwingli together (with other protestant leaders) to reconcile their theological differences, spiritual unity enabling political unity.
 They agreed together on most reformation points but disagreed on the Eucharist (communion).
 Luther believing the Eucharist represented much more than a symbol of the body and blood of Christ and Zwingli believing it didn’t.
-Unfortunately, they did not reconcile differences, which is a fundamental reason that even though Martin Luther was incredibly important to the Reformation, the Lutheran church is not considered a “protestant reformed” church today.
-Later reformers, particularly John Calvin, held more closely (though not exactly) to Zwingli’s theological position.
-But getting back to Lichtenberg, Zwingli stayed HERE on his way to Marburg – history is so cool, especially history where there is still a physical (in this case and this is often the case) remnant of Architecture to walk through and image people being in the same place centuries before.
+Alas, they did not reconcile differences, which is a fundamental reason that even though Martin Luther was incredibly important to the Reformation, the Lutheran church is not considered a “protestant reformed” church today.
+Later reformers, particularly John Calvin, held more closely (though not exactly) to Zwingli’s position.
+But getting back to Lichtenberg, Zwingli stayed HERE on his way to Marburg – history is so cool, especially history where there is still a physical (in this case and this is often the case) remnant of Architecture to walk through and imagine people being in the same place centuries before.

 Up to a castle turret and view out of the arrow slits.